 Revived by rally, Trump turns back to governing

-President Donald Trump and first lady Melania Trump arrive for the "Make America Great Again Rally" at Orlando-Melbourne International Airport in Melbourne, Fla., Saturday, Feb.
-18, 2017.
-President Donald Trump and first lady Melania Trump arrive for the "Make America Great Again Rally" at Orlando-Melbourne International Airport in Melbourne, Fla., Saturday, Feb.
+President Donald Trump points to his wife, first lady Melania Trump during a campaign rally Saturday, Feb.
+18, 2017, at Orlando-Melbourne International Airport, in Melbourne, Fla.
+President Donald Trump and first lady Melania Trump arrive to speak at his "Make America Great Again Rally" at Orlando-Melbourne International Airport in Melbourne, Fla., Saturday, Feb.
 18, 2017.

 Add your comments below